 Remove the apples from the heat and let them cool while you’re getting the dough ready.
 You might even want to parcel some out into another dish to help them cool faster.

-Start with about 4 heaping cups of self-rising flour and add Crisco.
-Mix the shortening into the flour with a fork or pastry cutter, or just do what I do and dig your fingers in there.
+Start with about 4 heaping cups of self-rising flour and add Crisco and butter.
+Mix the shortening and butter into the flour with a fork or pastry cutter, or just do what I do and dig your fingers in there.

 Mix well until the flour crumbles and has chunks a little smaller than peas.
-You want to make sure all the shortening is incorporated into the flour.
+You want to make sure all the shortening and butter is incorporated into the flour.

 Stir ice water into the dough with a fork, scraping underneath the dough to mix in all the dry flour.